 They were going to do it there with or without RCA’s blessing, so finally Jerry Bradley in Nashville said (and I paraphrase): “Okay, go ahead, do the album, give it to me when it’s done, and I’ll take care of the rest.”
 That no doubt meant that he’d somehow try to smooth any ruffled Nashvillian feathers.

 The L.A. sessions were kept pretty secret, and most people with RCA didn’t know about it at all until it was too late for them to bitch about it.
 So knowing all that, Mansfield wanted to get RCA’s okay for a preview because he figured he’d already pushed them pretty far.

-Landon, who heads RCA’s West Coast publicity bunch, has been an invaluable source of knowledge and personal guidance and advice to me over the last year and few months.
+Landon, who heads RCA’s West Coast publicity bunch, has been an invaluable source of knowledge, personal guidance, and advice to me over the last year and few months.
 (He and his assistant, Paula Batson, introduced me to Waylon in spring ’75).
-He’d heard the new album once, and knew I was acquainted well enough with Waylon to do it justice in a review, so he called Mansfield and cleared it immediately, God love
+He’d heard the new album once and knew I was acquainted well enough with Waylon to do it justice in a review, so he called Mansfield and cleared it immediately, God love him.

 Half an hour later my ol’ ’68 Dodge van heaved a sigh of relief after being first-geared up the steep driveway to Mansfield’s Laurel Canyon house (nicknamed “The Hangover House,” as I was to discover later).